Pooja9783/share-me-app/README.md

 # Share-me-app

-This project is about Share images.
-User can upload image and look that image on home page. on the home page user can see all users uploaded images.
-Also added download and save image features user can downdload and save any particuler image.
-Implemented google login auth, user have to login with google account.
+The share-me project is about sharing images.
+Users can upload images and look at that images on the home page. on the home page, users can see all users uploaded images.
+Also added download and save image features so users can download and save any particular image.
+Implemented google login auth, user have to log in with a google account.

 ## Tech Stack